-At the other end of the day, try to set a routine so they get up at a similar time each morning and, hard though it may be, try to limit lie-ins at the weekend.
+At the other end of the day, try to set a routine so they get up at a similar time each morning and, hard though it may be, try to limit lie-ins at the weekend to just an extra hour or so in bed.
 Long lie-ins disrupt their sleeping rhythm, making it harder for them to go to sleep at an appropriate time on Sunday night and consequently, making it harder for them to wake up on time on Monday mornings.
 Where possible, bedtimes and get-up times should be similar from one day to the next allowing the body to synch to a regular cycle.
-Make plans for weekend mornings so they have a reason to get up.
+Make plans for weekend mornings so they have a reason to get up if there aren't activities they can do through school or if they aren't inclined to organise anything themselves.